alitalpur99/alitalpur99.github.io/README.md

 Hi!
 My name is **Ali**.
 Thank you for visiting my web-page.

-I am currently working as an System Development Engineer.
+I am currently working as a System Development Engineer.
 If you would like to know more about me, please read on!

 ***